 Current

-In addition to working on my main research project, I’m also involved in other projects, such as the project ‘Filtering reality: Social Media and Body Image of Adolescents’ (Digital Sciences for Society-project, Tilburg University), and about the intersection of epistemic injustice and gender in medicine.
+In addition to working on my main research projects on everyday reproductive activism and genital self-experiences, I’m also involved in other projects, such as the project ‘Filtering reality: Social Media and Body Image of Adolescents’ (Digital Sciences for Society-project, Tilburg University), and about the intersection of epistemic injustice and gender in medicine.

 Supervision, teaching, extracurricular activities